tagion/tagion/docs/docs/tools/dartutil.md

-Can be used as independed function or in combination with [exclusive functions](#exclusive-functions).
+Can be used as independent function or in combination with [exclusive functions](#exclusive-functions).

 # inputfile